 The Southern Mississippi Valley Loess (MLRA 134) extends some 500 miles from the southern tip of Illinois to southern Louisiana.
 This MLRA occurs in Mississippi (39 percent), Tennessee (23 percent), Louisiana (15 percent), Arkansas (11 percent), Kentucky (9 percent), Missouri (2 percent), and Illinois (1 percent).
 It makes up about 26,520 square miles.
 Landscapes consist of highly dissected uplands, level to undulating plains, and broad terraces that are covered with a mantle of loess.
+Underlying the loess are Tertiary deposits of unconsolidated sand, silt, clay, gravel, and lignite.
 The soils, mainly Alfisols, formed in the loess mantle.
 Stream systems of the MLRA typically originate as low-gradient drainageways in the upper reaches that broaden rapidly downstream to wide, level floodplains with highly meandering channels.
-Alluvial soils are predominantly silty where loess thickness of the uplands are deepest but grade to loamy textures in watersheds covered by thin loess.
-Underlying the loess mantle are Tertiary deposits of unconsolidated sand, silt, clay, gravel, and lignite.
+Alluvial soils, mostly Entisols and Inceptisols, are predominantly silty where loess thickness of the uplands are deepest but grade to loamy textures in watersheds covered by thin loess.
 Crowley's Ridge, Macon Ridge, and Lafayette Loess Plains are discontinuous, erosional remnants that run north to south in southeastern Missouri - eastern Arkansas, northeastern Louisiana, and south-central Louisiana, respectively.
 Elevations range from around 100 feet on terraces in southern Louisiana to over 600 feet on uplands in western Kentucky.
-The steep, dissected uplands are mainly in hardwood forests while less sloping areas are used for crop, pasture, and forage production (USDA, 2006).
+The steep, dissected uplands are mainly in hardwood forests while less sloping areas are used for crop, pasture, and forage production (USDA-NRCS, 2006).